syncfusion-content/blazor-docs/blazor/data/how-to/offline-mode.md

 ---
 layout: post
-title: How to Offline Mode in Blazor DataManager Component | Syncfusion
+title: Working in offline mode in Blazor DataManager Component | Syncfusion
-description: Checkout and learn about Offline Mode in Blazor DataManager component of Syncfusion, and more details.
+description: Learn here all about Working in offline mode in Syncfusion Blazor DataManager component and more.
 platform: Blazor
 control: DataManager
 documentation: ug